 Pros

-• Highly visual and engaging for audiences
+• Strong visual impact and clear magical effect for audiences

 Cons